MarcusBarnes/mik/README.md

 ## Current status

-Until the spring of 2017, we will be working on what we call the 0.9 release of MIK.
-We aim for a 1.0 release of MIK in late spring 2017.
+We aim for a 1.0 release of MIK in fall 2017.
 Please note that the only differences between version 0.9 and 1.0 will be the addition of more features, automated tests, and code cleanup.
 Version 0.9 is already being used in production.

 So far, we have "toolchains" (complete sets of MIK fetchers, metadata parsers, file getters, etc.) for creating Islandora import packages from the following: